 Anglican Reading Recommendations

 The Anglican Communion is the third largest body of Christians in the world, and the largest Protestant denomination.
-According to J. I. Packer, Anglicanism possesses “the truest, wisest and potentially richest heritage in all Christendom.”
+J. I. Packer writes that Anglicanism possesses “the truest, wisest and potentially richest heritage in all Christendom.”

 Serving as Canon for Vocations for The Episcopal Diocese of Central Florida, I get asked lots about resources on Anglican studies.
-I started keeping a list of all the tools and books I find helpful.
-It is a growing list, so I’m not claiming these are the best or only books that should be read.
+I started keeping a list of all the books and tools I find helpful.
+It is a growing list that changes frequently, so I’m not claiming these are the best or only books that should be read.